 However, it is highly recommended to prepare the surface, especially if the surface isn’t sound, before applying epoxy floor primers.

-Water under the peeled epoxy indicate a damp or wet concrete surface during the application of the epoxy floor paint (some epoxies bond better than others to damp surfaces) or that water is actually migrating through the concrete flooring.
+Water under the peeled epoxy indicates a damp or wet concrete surface during the application of the epoxy floor paint, or that water is actually migrating through the concrete flooring.
+While some epoxy may be more forgiving with moisture than others, it should be dry with no residue or moisture.

 If you have spilled oil or other items on your floor, then they can cause the epoxy to not properly adhere.
 In order to take care of this issue on concrete, you need to pressure wash the floor.
 Pressure washing and using a floor grinder on the floor should be enough to remove any residue that would prevent proper bonding.